 You’ve worked super hard and your stress levels has gone off the charts.
 Then finally, it arrives.
 Your admission letter is finally here.
-And you been… ACCEPTED!!!
-Congrats pre-collegiette!
-You may think your work is done, your future is secured and it’s time to finally kick back and relax (hello, Netflix!), or go to way more parties, but unfortunately that’s not necessarily the case.
+And you have been accepted!
+Congrats, pre-collegiette!
+You may think your work is done, your future is secured and it’s time to finally kick back and relax (hello, Netflix!), or go to way more parties, but unfortunately, that’s not necessarily the case.

 What does it mean to have your letter rescinded?

 If you read through your entire admission letter, you’ll notice that it says your offer is conditional.
 But, do you know what this actually means?

 “All admission letters say the offer is on the condition that you maintain the level of academic performance that you’ve had up until now–they say it in some way, shape or form,” Norman says.
 So, there are different ways that your admission could be taken away, and it’s not just your grades that could affect your acceptance.

 Why exactly would your acceptance to a school be rescinded?
 Read below to find out.